nazmul-ethi/SQLmapCheatSheet/README.md

         1: Show also information and warning messages.
         2: Show also debug messages.
         3: Show also payloads injected.
-        4: Show also HTTP requests.
+        4: Show also HTTP requests. -payload
         5: Show also HTTP responses' headers.
         6: Show also HTTP responses' page content.